xionluhnis/knitsketching/README.md

 To save the `.k` file, switch to the knitout output tab on the left and press "Save".
 Note that if you do not switch tab, clicking the button saves the `.json` file corresponding to the sketch.

+## Issues and debugging

+The default code is built in debug mode so that sourcemaps are encoded in the output.
+If you open the developer tools (e.g., on chrome or firefox), then you can get useful information in case something unexpected happens (or the system fails at providing an expected result).

 ## References